logzio/logz-docs/_source/logzio_collections/_metrics-sources/ec2.md

 If you want, you can also monitor advanced EC2 metrics, including disk memory and swap memory.

-To enable this option, you’ll need to install and configure a CloudWatch agent on your machine and specify the **CWAgent** namespace under the AWS_NAMESPACES parameter.
+To enable this option, you’ll need to install and configure a CloudWatch agent on your machine and specify the **CWAgent** namespace under the metrics section.
 For example:

 ```yml
 metricsets: